DragonSenses/Algorithms/LeetCode/90-subsets-ii/problem.md

 4. **Include all three occurrences of `3` in all existing subsets**.

 This ensures that **every subset remains unique** while maintaining a systematic construction.

+## **Algorithm**

+1. First, sort the array in ascending order.

+2. Initialize a variable `subsetSize` to `0`.
+   - `subsetSize` holds the index of the subset in the `subsets` list from where we should start adding the current element if the current element is a duplicate.
+In other words, it holds the index of the first subset generated in the previous step.

+3. Iterate over the `nums` array considering one element at a time.

+4. If we haven't seen the value of the current element before, we need to add this element to all the previously generated subsets.
+  - Set `startingIndex` to 0.

+5. If the current element is a duplicate element, add it only to subsets that were created in the previous iteration.
+  - This means we will skip every subset that was created earlier than the previous iteration.
+  - So instead of setting `startingIndex` to `0`, set it equal to `subsetSize` .

+6. Set `subsetSize` to the current `subsets` size.
+This will be the starting index of the subsets generated in this iteration.

+7. Add the current element to all the `subsets` in the subsets list created before the current iteration starting from `startingIndex` .

+8. Return `subsets` list.